A 2024 comp review

 I walked into the cost judging room ready to defend and explain, but we were told there were no mistakes and that the drawings were the best standard of any team at the competition that year.
 Just like that, we got 2nd place and the first event trophy for the team in 10 years.
 I didn't exactly enjoy leading the cost event for three years, but this made it all worth it.
 To think we could have easily placed first if not for the inverters that someone picked out 7 years ago...

 Business was next, and due to never really having an understanding of what is required to do well, this event has typically been sacrificied by our team.
 We'd go in, state some arbitrary numbers, collect our 15 out of 70 points, and leave.
-This year, thanks to finally having a competent business student to lead the event and get us engineers thinking properly, we had a cohesive presentation with an actual business case.
-It was pretty good to, getting us 7th overall with a score of 85%.
+This year, thanks to finally having a business student (and a good one at that) to lead the event and get us engineers thinking properly, we had a cohesive presentation with an actual business case.
+It was pretty good too, getting us 7th overall with a score of 85%.

 Last was the design event, and we knew this one would let us down largely from the lack of testing.
 Indeed it did, giving us 14th.
-We could take solace in the fact that we generally scored well in all other categories, keeping us at about 70% overall.
+We could take solace in the fact that we generally scored well in all other non-testing-related categories, giving us a score of about 70% overall.
+Less than we'd like but better than we were expecting, although in saying that I suspect the same went for many other teams, as having 13 other teams scoring higher than our 70% suggested some generous judging overall.

-Inspections were a breeze, which thankfully we've made a bit of a habit of.
-The only issue this year was some Velcro needing to be replaced with glue inside the accumulator at the request of the judges.
+Inspections were a breeze on both mechanical and electrical fronts, which thankfully we've made a bit of a habit of.
+The only issue this year was some Velcro needing to be replaced with glue as a mounting method for a pcb inside the accumulator, at the request of the judges.

 Now for the dynamic events.

 Skidpan was first, and it was wet.
-The only testing we had under our belts was in wet weather, and we'd seen the wet forecast so had put all our effort into optimising traction control, torque vectoring, and geometry setup for wet running, so we were hoping it would stay wet.
-Unfortunately it didn't, so our promising 3rd place after round 1 in the wet eventually slid down to 7th in the dry, but this was still the team's best result in this event, and we were the fastest car that didn't have a full front wing/rear wing/floor package.
+The only testing we had under our belts prior to comp was in wet weather, and we'd seen the wet forecast so had put all our effort into optimising traction control, torque vectoring, and geometry setup for wet running.
+Unfortunately it didn't stay wet, so our promising 3rd place after round 1 eventually slid down to 7th in the dry, but this was still the team's best result in this event, and we were the fastest car that didn't have a full front wing/rear wing/floor aero package.

-Next was acceleration, which our simulations had suggested we should place 3rd in with a time of 3.92 seconds with a 60kg driver, so we were all excited for another potential trophy here.
-After round 1 we were inded 3rd, with a time of 3.96 seconds and a 67kg driver (a pleasing result for our simulation accuracy, although this is the easiest event to simulate well).
-In the end we finished 5th, failing to better our first time.
-We were expecting to have a 60kg driver but by the time comp came around, our lightest was 67.
-Had we had a sub-60kg driver like the two teams that ended up getting past us, 3rd place would have been in the bag as the margins were incredibly thin.
+Next was acceleration, in which our simulations had suggested we should place 3rd with a time of 3.92 seconds for a 60kg driver, so we were all excited for another potential trophy here.
+After round 1 we were indeed 3rd, with a time of 3.96 seconds (with a 67kg driver).
+A pleasing result for the effectiveness of our launch and traction control logic, which was assumed to operate perfectly in the accel simulation.
+In the end we finished 5th, failing to better our first run time.
+We were expecting to have a 60kg driver in the car for the event, but by the time comp came around our lightest was 67.
+If we had a sub-60kg driver like the two teams that ended up getting past us, 3rd place would have been in the bag as the margin from 3rd to 5th was less than five hundreths.
 Disappointing to lose out over an uncontrollable factor that had nothing to do with the car's design.

 Below is a comparison of our best acceleration event time from 2024 back to 2022 (top to bottom), showing the results of progressively lighter cars and incremental traction/launch control improvements, with 2022 having no implementation at all.
 Each year was almost exactly half a second faster than the last.